LandSurroundedByWater/FdF/README.md

 How to install;

-clone repository to your macintosh (I haven't tried this on pc) go to directory and type make if it errors try to comment out HBFLAGS line in makefile by putting '#' in front of it
+clone repository to your macintosh (I haven't tried this on pc) go to directory and type make bonus (or make for light version) if it errors try to comment out HBFLAGS line in Makefile by typing # in front of it

+type ./fdf test_maps/42.fdf  (there is also a lot of other maps in test_maps directory)

+active keys
+rotate  W, A, S, D, Q, E
+change view  P